 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 MRI can also be used to measure the tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a pill to swallow.

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
 A pathologist then analyzes the sample(s).
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 After diagnostic tests are done, your child’s doctor will review all of the results with you.
 If the diagnosis is DIG, these results also help the doctor describe the tumor; this is called staging and grading.

-The next section helps explain how doctors describe the growth and spread of DIG.
-Use the menu on the side of your screen to select Stages and Grades, or you can select another section, to continue reading this guide.
+The next section in this guide is Stages and Grades, and it explains the system doctors use to describe the extent of the disease.
+Or, use the menu on the side of your screen to choose another section to continue reading this guide.